sumithraberi2024/AWS-Journey/AWS S3/README.md

 4.Objects has metadata and tags (tags are useful for security and lifecyle) 5.It has version id if versioning is enabled

+S3 Security

+We have different types of protecting the data such as user based policies (IAM) and resource based policies encryption - encrypt the objects using encryption keys